The Contact Point

 - Council of Justices of the Peace (Conselho dos Julgados de Paz)

 - Social Security Institute (Instituto de Segurança Social, I.P.)

-- Victim Protection Commission (Comissão de Protecção às Vítimas de Crimes)
+- Committee for the Protection of Victims of Crime (Comissão de Protecção às Vítimas de Crimes)

 - Bar Association (Ordem dos Advogados)

-- Solicitors and Enforcement Agents Association (Ordem dos Solicitadores e dos Agentes de Execução)
+- Association of Solicitors and Enforcement Agents (Ordem dos Solicitadores e dos Agentes de Execução)

 - Notary Association (Ordem dos Notários)

-Directorate-General for the Administration of Justice - Ministry of Justice (Ministério da Justiça)
+Directorate-General for Justice Administration – Ministry of Justice

 - Hague Convention of 1965 on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters